How to Apply for the CNA Program

 - Documentation of a tetanus and pertussis booster (Tdap) given within the last 10 years

-- Documentation of a Hepatitis B vaccine series or a titer demonstrating immunity or Hepatitis B Declination Waiver
+- Documentation of a Hepatitis B vaccine series and a titer demonstrating immunity or Hepatitis B Declination Waiver

 Step 4: Certified Background Immunization Tracker